project-allocator/project-allocator/README.md

 ## Resovling Wayfinder Conflicts

-If you customised your Wayfinder configurations on Web UI, you might get the following error:
+If you previously customised your Wayfinder configurations on Web UI, you might get the following error when running the deployment workflow:

 ```
 Error: AppComponent/frontend: AppComponent.app.appvia.io "frontend" is invalid: